redwoodjs/redwood/docs/docs/graphql.md

 ## GraphQL 101

-GraphQL is a query language that enhances the exchange of data between clients (in this case, a Redwood React app) and servers (a Redwood API).
+GraphQL is a query language that enhances the exchange of data between clients (in Redwood's case, a React app) and servers (a Redwood API).

-Unlike with a REST API, a GraphQL Client performs operations that allow gathering a rich dataset in a single request.
+Unlike a REST API, a GraphQL Client performs operations that allow gathering a rich dataset in a single request.
 There's three types of GraphQL operations, but here we'll only focus on two: Queries (to read data) and Mutations (to create, update, or delete data).

 The following GraphQL query:

 ```graphql
 query GetProject {
   project(name: "GraphQL") {